DrCopyPaste/RecNForget/README.md

 - can close application via tray icon context menu
 - show length of recording in main window and balloon tips

+- show proper icon for exe in explorer

 # Features missing for version 1.0
 FIX: not all settings from settings window take effect immediately some require restart